Year #2 for CloudYuga

 It did not happen !!!

-customers about their products, customers first want to know about containers, Docker, Kubernetetes.
+customers about their products, customers first want to know about containers, Docker, Kubernetes.
 By

-aquisition, interested companies wanted to have a training arm.
-With one of the company the dicussion went till
+acquisition, interested companies wanted to have a training arm.
+With one of the company, the discussion went till

-the last stage but due to some unforseen reason, it did not close.
-I guess whatever happens, happen for good.
+the last stage but due to some unforeseen reason, it did not close.
+I guess, whatever happens, happens for good.

-We spent quite a bit of time in preparing the training plans, business leads, hiring etc. Though it took
+We spent quite a bit of time preparing the training plans, business leads, hiring, etc. Though it took

-away some time from me but I did learn lot things.
-It gave me new perspective, which will help in future for
+away some time from me I did learn lot of things.
+It gave me a new perspective, which will help in the future for

 sure.
-I am glad that we parted ways amiably.
+I am glad that we parted ways amicably.

 With the hiring experience of 2016, we were very cautious to hire new team members.
 We just confirm one of the

-Due to the in-between phase of possible acquisition, we interviewed few candidates but those did not materialized due
+Due to the in-between phase of a possible acquisition, we interviewed few candidates but those did not materialize due

 to failed acquisition.
 This was the most embarrassing experience of that acquisition process, as I had reached